Laura Fuentes

 Ingredients

-These sweet potato stacks are proof that you can have an incredible Thanksgiving feast without gluten and if you want to see how I do it, check out my Giving Thanks: a Gluten-Free Thanksgiving Menu.
+This side proves that you can have an incredible Thanksgiving feast without gluten!
+If you want to see how I do it, check out my Giving Thanks: A Gluten-Free Thanksgiving Menu.

 My Gluten-Free Thanksgiving Meal Plan